 - Limited to email for surveys outside the product; no SMS, WhatsApp, or kiosk delivery

-- No standalone AI text analysis layer for large-volume open-text processing
+- No standalone AI text analysis layer for large open-text volumes

 Refiner Pricing